austinibe15/day-3-assignment-austinibe15/README.md

 B) Launch MySQL Workbench and connect to your MySQL Server
 C) Run mysqladmin start in the terminal
 D) Restart your computer to activate MySQL

+## Answers

+# Dart & Flutter, Python, and MySQL installations:

+Dart & Flutter Installation
+First Step for Installing Dart on Windows:
+B) Download the Dart SDK
+Command to Verify Dart Installation on macOS:
+D) dart --version
+Next Step After Downloading Flutter SDK on Linux:
+B) Update your PATH
+Command to Run a Newly Created Flutter App:
+C) flutter run

+## Python Installation

+# First Step to Install Python on Windows:
+B) Download Python from the official website
+Option to Ensure is Checked During Python Installation on Windows:
+C) Add Python to PATH
+How to Verify Python Installation on Any System:
+A) By running python --version
+Command to Install pip on macOS and Linux:
+C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+Purpose of a Virtual Environment in Python:
+C) To separate project dependencies and avoid conflicts MySQL Installation

+## First Step to Install MySQL on Windows:
+B) Download MySQL Installer from the official website Setup Type for Custom MySQL Installation:
+D) Custom

+## Products to Select During MySQL Installation:
+A) MySQL Server, MySQL Workbench, and MySQL Shell Purpose of Setting a Root Password During MySQL Installation:
+B) To secure your MySQL installation with a super-secret password How to Begin Managing Your Database After Installing MySQL:
+B) Launch MySQL Workbench and connect to your MySQL Server

+## This summary provides a step-by-step outline of the essential actions and commands required for installing and setting up Dart, Python, and MySQL on various systems.